MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-install-and-configure.md

 1. After successful installation, **Dynamics 365 Expense Mobile** is listed as a solution on the **Solutions** tab in Power Apps.

 ## Refresh virtual entities in Dataverse
 Once the code components for canvas apps have been enabled, the next crucial step is to enable the virtual entities used in the Expense mobile app.
 This action ensures that the canvas app can utilize the most up-to-date metadata of these virtual entities to enhance the overall functionality and user experience of the app.
-For more information, see [Refresh virtual entities](https://github.com/MicrosoftDocs/dynamics-365-unified-operations-public/blob/9ae4c7446f720f42f694048cd3561515569b7e98/articles/fin-ops-core/dev-itpro/power-platform/enable-virtual-entities.md#refresh-virtual-entity-metadata)
+For more information, see [Refresh virtual entities](https://github.com/MicrosoftDocs/dynamics-365-unified-operations-public/blob/9ae4c7446f720f42f694048cd3561515569b7e98/articles/fin-ops-core/dev-itpro/power-platform/enable-virtual-entities.md#refresh-virtual-entity-metadata).

 The following list shows the entities that need to be refreshed.

-- mserp_currencyentity
+- mserp\_currencyentity
-- mserp_expensefieldsvisibilityentity
+- mserp\_expensefieldsvisibilityentity
-- mserp_logisticsaddresscountryregionentity
+- mserp\_logisticsaddresscountryregionentity
-- mserp_logisticsaddresscountryregiontranslationentity
+- mserp\_logisticsaddresscountryregiontranslationentity
-- mserp_dimattributetrvtraveltxtentity
+- mserp\_dimattributetrvtraveltxtentity
-- mserp_trvtravellocationentity
+- mserp\_trvtravellocationentity
-- mserp_trvexpenseparametersentity
+- mserp\_trvexpenseparametersentity
-- mserp_logisticsaddressstateentity
+- mserp\_logisticsaddressstateentity
-- mserp_trvaddresszipcodeentity
+- mserp\_trvaddresszipcodeentity
-- mserp_trvexpmobilemasterdataentity
+- mserp\_trvexpmobilemasterdataentity
-- mserp_trvmileagerateentity
+- mserp\_trvmileagerateentity
-- mserp_trvexpmobilereportapprovalentity
+- mserp\_trvexpmobilereportapprovalentity
-- mserp_trvadmincustomfieldsentity
+- mserp\_trvadmincustomfieldsentity
-- mserp_trvexpensecategoryentity
+- mserp\_trvexpensecategoryentity
-- mserp_trvexpmobileactivitiesentity
+- mserp\_trvexpmobileactivitiesentity
-- mserp_trvexpmobileaddresscityentity
+- mserp\_trvexpmobileaddresscityentity
-- mserp_trvexpmobilecompanyinfoentity
+- mserp\_trvexpmobilecompanyinfoentity
-- mserp_trvexpmobiledocumententity
+- mserp\_trvexpmobiledocumententity
-- mserp_trvexpmobileexpenseentity
+- mserp\_trvexpmobileexpenseentity
-- mserp_trvexpmobileexpensefieldvisibilityentity
+- mserp\_trvexpmobileexpensefieldvisibilityentity
-- mserp_trvexpmobileitemtaxentity
+- mserp\_trvexpmobileitemtaxentity
-- mserp_trvexpmobileprojentity
+- mserp\_trvexpmobileprojentity
-- mserp_trvexpmobileprojlinepropertyentity
+- mserp\_trvexpmobileprojlinepropertyentity
-- mserp_trvexpmobilereportentity
+- mserp\_trvexpmobilereportentity
-- mserp_trvexpmobiletaxgroupentity
+- mserp\_trvexpmobiletaxgroupentity
-- mserp_trvexpmobileexpenselineattachedtoreportentity
+- mserp\_trvexpmobileexpenselineattachedtoreportentity
-- mserp_trvexpmobilereceiptattachedtoexpenselineentity
+- mserp\_trvexpmobilereceiptattachedtoexpenselineentity
-- mserp_trvlogisticsaddresscountryregiontranslationentity
+- mserp\_trvlogisticsaddresscountryregiontranslationentity
-- mserp_trvpaymethodentity
+- mserp\_trvpaymethodentity
-- mserp_trvexpmobileattacheddocumententity
+- mserp\_trvexpmobileattacheddocumententity
-- mserp_trvexpmobileunattacheddocumententity
+- mserp\_trvexpmobileunattacheddocumententity

 ## Grant access to the mobile app in Dataverse